What impact does artificial intelligence have on (open) science?

 • Dates: March 26, 2026

-• Hours: From 11 a.m. to 12 p.m.
+• Schedule: From 11 a.m. to 12 p.m.

 • Location: Online

-These webinars cover various topics related to Open Science (digital identity, open access publications, etc.).
+These webinars cover various topics related to Open Science (digital identity, open-access publications, etc.)

-Receive a weekly summary of the UM agenda
+Receive a weekly summary of the UM calendar

-* By entering your email address, you agree to receive a weekly summary of the UM calendar by email and acknowledge that you have read ourprivacy policy.
-You can unsubscribe at any time using the unsubscribe linkor by contacting us by email.
+* By entering your email address, you agree to receive a weekly summary of the UM calendar via email and acknowledge that you have read ourprivacy policy.
+You can unsubscribe at any time by clicking the unsubscribe linkor by contacting us via email.